klasbo/TTK4145/Exercise2/README.md

 [Different forms of message passing](http://cs.lmu.edu/~ray/notes/messagepassing/), with nice diagrams

 [Origins and pitfalls of the recursive mutex](http://zaval.org/resources/library/butenhof1.html).
-(TL;DR: Recursive mutexes are usually bad, beucase if you need one you're holding a lock for too long)
+(TL;DR: Recursive mutexes are usually bad, because if you need one you're holding a lock for too long)